AdobeDocs/cc-everywhere/src/pages/guides/index.md

 * `CLIENT_ID` (string): API key from Developer Console
 * `APP_NAME` (string): Name of the project folder created for end users of your integration.
 This should correspond to the name of your integration.
-* `REDIRECT_URI` (string): Specify the redirect URI you registered for the project in Developer Console

 ```js
 (async () => {